 Freight moves through the town bound for state's interior via Richardson Highway.
 Valdez is a port of call in Alaska Marine Highway (ferry system).
 Valdez Airport (aka Pioneer Field) serves only one airline (Ravn Alaska) offering domestic flights to and from Fairbanks AK, Anchorage AK and Seattle WA.

 Valdez is a notable fishing port, serving both sport and commercial fishing boats.
 Sightseeing of glaciers, wildlife viewing, together with heliskiing and deep-sea fishing are among the main activities supporting the local tourism industry.
 To the north (on Richardson Highway) is Thompson Pass, featuring spectacular waterfalls and glaciers close to the road.
-Thompson Pass is also popular as tricky driving destination during winter months.
+Thompson Pass is also popular as a tricky driving destination during winter months.

 Port Valdez cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Valdez, Alaska.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.